 Scheme 2.
 Breakthroughs in chemical synthesis of HNE.

 In the following years, several approaches have been developed for the synthesis of HNE and similar aldehydes.
 Such procedures have used variations of the Grignard reaction [14,15,16], ruthenium catalyzed isomerization of 2-yne-l,4-diols [17] and a method via 1,3-bis(methylthio)allyl-lithium [18].
 All of these reaction sequences have been cumbersome and usually involved a lengthy synthesis resulting in a low yield of desired aldehydes.
 A significant breakthrough happened in 1992 when Gardner and coauthors [19] developed a facile and simple method for synthesis of HNE using epoxyaldehydes.
 The procedure involved two reaction steps resulting in 48% total yield of HNE (Scheme 2).
 Yu and Wang [20] developed in 1993 a similar procedure using 2,3-epoxy aldehydes in the Wittig reaction for the production of different (E)-4-hydroxyalkenals including HNE in high yields (Scheme 2).
 This reaction system also provides an efficient route towards chiral (E)-4-hydroxyalkenals.
 Deng and Solomon [21] reported an interesting synthesis of three different tritium labeled HNE variants in 1998.
-The main driving force behind such an idea was to facilitate HNE reactivity monitoring in biological environments.
+The rationale behind such an idea was to facilitate HNE reactivity monitoring in biological environments.
 Brinson and Jones [22] developed a very interesting approach to HNE synthesis in 2004.
 The synthesis was centered on a photolabile protecting group which would be, at a given moment, cleaved by UV or visible light giving the free HNE.
 Such “caged” molecules allow significant control in distribution of bioactivity and give the possibility of targeted modification of membranes or proteins.
 Jones and coworkers have also developed a water soluble variant of ”caged” HNE [23] and demonstrated the high efficiency of HNE release by visible light irradiation in different buffers and pH.
 In 2007, Soulere and coworkers [24] employed Hoveyda-Grubbs 2nd generation catalyst for the synthesis of HNE, similar aldehydes and their acetal forms.
 This procedure proved to be very efficient since it can produce HNE in one synthetic step from commercial compounds in high yield (Scheme 2).

 Among the synthetic protocols for HNE production from the last decade, we will emphasize two with similar efficiency and yield to the Soulere synthesis.
 The first paper by Garibyan and coworkers [25] describes the utilization of alkylmagnesium bromides in the Grignard reaction with (2E)-4,4-dimethoxybut-2-enal, a commercially available aldehyde.
 This procedure gives HNE in one synthetic step in 44% yield (Scheme 2).
 On the other hand, Fernandes and coworkers [26] have used the oxidation of syn-diol carbonates by IBX for the synthesis of (E)-4-hydroxyalkenals, including HNE.
 The required syn-diol carbonates can be prepared in two reaction steps from the corresponding unsaturated alcohols.
 The reaction provides HNE in one step and 94% yield (Scheme 2).